 Stories about Christmas abound.
 Some of those stories are filled with the sadness of missing a loved one.
 Others retell a time when we were far from home, or Christmas didn’t turn out the way we painted it in our imaginations.
 Mostly, however, the stories we share are the happy ones.
 This is one of those tales.

 In December of 1988, I was working hard to keep a roof over my girls’ heads.
 We were, as I shared before, struggling financially.
-I was always cognizant of being careful about what I said in front of an eight and an eleven year old.
+I was always cognizant of being careful about what I said in front of an eight and an eleven-year-old.
 I figured there was time enough for them to grow up and have those kinds of responsibilities, and the three of us did have a wonderful (if not financially prosperous) life together.
-In spite of my desire to not give them reason to worry about certain things, I said, in earshot of my daughter, that I had no idea how I was going to swing buying a Christmas tree that year.
+Despite my desire to not give them a reason to worry about certain things, I said, in earshot of my daughter, that I had no idea how I was going to swing buying a Christmas tree that year.
 Of course, when that happened, I didn’t know it.
-But she, in her wise, eleven-year-old brain hung on to it.
+But she, in her wise, eleven-year-old brain, hung on to it.

 Most of us know the story about Charlie Brown’s Christmas tree.
 You know, the one that he got made fun of for choosing, the same one that by the end of the day he had everyone singing around?
 This little tree wasn’t like that.
-It was very little but it was very beautiful.
+It was tiny, but it was beautiful.
 That tree said so much in its silence.
 It said, “everything is going to be alright.”
 It said, “the world IS a good place to be.”
-It said “you have the greatest gift of all in those two little girls.”
-It said “we love you Mom.”
+It said, “you have the greatest gift of all in those two little girls.”
+It said, “We love you, Mom.”
 It said, “you are blessed.”
 It said, “this is the true meaning of Christmas.”
 Amen to that.
 Amen to the lessons gentle souls teach us.
 Amen to a peaceful home.